Utawarerumono: Mask of Truth

 is a Japanese tactical role-playing visual novel developed by Aquaplus, which first released in September 2016 for the PlayStation 3, PlayStation 4 and PlayStation Vita.
 Utawarerumono: Mask of Truth is the third and final game in the Utawarerumono series.

-An English version of Utawarerumono: Mask of Truth was published on May 23, 2017, by Atlus USA in North America and by Deep Silver in Europe together with Utawarerumono: Mask of Deception.
+An English version of Utawarerumono: Mask of Truth was published on September 5, 2017, by Atlus USA in North America and by Deep Silver in Europe.
 An anime adaptation of the game made by White Fox premiered in July 2022.

+Reception

+Utawarerumono: Mask of Truth received "generally favorable" reviews, according to review aggregator Metacritic.

+The game sold over 130,000 copies within its first day on sale in Japan.